Improving the Stability and Efficiency of Diffusion Models for Content Consistent Super-Resolution: The Proposed Method

-\textbf{Non-Uniform Timestep Sampling.} Most previous DM-based SR methods \cite{ldmsr, stablesr, resshift, diffbir, pasd} follow the text-to-image generation methods \cite{controlnet} to employ a uniform sampling strategy with many iteration steps.
-However, text-to-image generation needs to generate almost every pixel from scratch, whereas in SR tasks an LR image is given, which provides a coarse structure for the desired image.
-The current noise sampling approaches do not fully take advantage of the LR input but iteratively generate the coarse structure, resulting in redundant computation and unwanted randomness.
-As shown in Fig. \ref{fig1}, with the conventional uniform sampling strategy, the SR results of StableSR \cite{stablesr} with two random noise samples can be very different in textures.
+\textbf{Non-Uniform Timestep Sampling.} Most previous DM-based SR methods \cite{ldmsr, stablesr, resshift, diffbir, pasd, seesr, supir} follow the text-to-image generation methods \cite{controlnet} to employ a uniform sampling strategy with exhaustive iteration steps.
+However, text-to-image generation needs to generate almost every pixel from scratch, whereas in SR tasks an LR image is given, which provides the coarse structure for the desired image.
+The current noise sampling approaches do not fully take advantage of the LR input but iteratively generate the coarse structure, resulting in redundant computation, unwanted randomness, and losses in fidelity quality.
+As shown in Fig. \ref{fig1}, with the conventional uniform sampling strategy, the SR results of DM-based methods \cite{stablesr, pasd} with two random noise samples can be very different in textures and details.

-As mentioned in Sec. \ref{sec:motivation}, based on the observations in Fig. \ref{fig2}, we propose to partition the diffusion process into two stages, as shown in Fig. \ref{fig3}.
+As discussed in Sec. \ref{sec:motivation}, we propose to partition the diffusion process into two stages, as shown in Fig. \ref{fig3}.
+Note that the intermediate diffusion processes in Fig. \ref{fig3} are visualized by decoding.
 In the first stage of structure refinement, we propose a non-uniform sampling strategy to optimize the sampling process for SR tasks.
-For information extraction, only one timestep sampling is required to extract the coarse information from the LR image by mapping the Gaussian noise $x_T$ to the intermediate noisy image $x_{t_{max}}$.
+For information extraction, only a single timestep sampling is required to extract the coarse information from the LR image by mapping the Gaussian noise $x_T$ to the intermediate noisy image $x_{t_{max}}$, which can guarantee the stability and fidelity in the diffusion process.
 For structure generation, the diffusion chain is truncated after a few uniform timesteps from $x_{t_{max}}$ to $x_{t_{min}}$.
 The truncated approach is used since the structure has already been well reconstructed in the intermediate process (please refer to the results of StableSR-600 in Fig. \ref{fig2}).
 The estimated result from $x_{t_{min}}$, denoted as ${{\hat x}_{0 \leftarrow {t_{\min }}}}$, is output to the second stage of detail enhancement by generative adversarial training.